Major Requirements

 French and Francophone Studies Major

 Major Requirements.
-The major in French and Francophone studies consists of a minimum of ten courses beyond the level of Intermediate French (201).
-These courses should reflect both geographical breadth and historical depth; students are encouraged to consult with a faculty member when planning the course of study in the major.
+The major in French and Francophone studies consists of a minimum of ten courses.
+These courses should reflect both geographical breadth and historical depth; students must consult with a faculty member when planning the course of study in the major.
 Two courses in a related discipline may normally count as one of the ten courses in the major; one of the two may be taught in English.
-All majors are required to take at least one 300-level seminar in the senior year.
+All majors are required to take at least one 300-level seminar in their senior year.
+Advanced Placement courses may not be applied toward the major.

 Pass/Fail Grading Option.
 No courses beyond FRE 235 may be taken pass/fail for credit toward the major.